 Street construction and improvements provide opportunities to advance a progressive transportation agenda in Vaughan.
-This Plan will ensure that new construction and street rebuilding will respond to Vaughan's priorities, including better integration of transit, pedestrian and bicycle users, and enhanced streetscaping that provides high quality public space within street rights-of-way.
+New construction and street rebuilding will respond to Vaughan's priorities, including better integration of transit, pedestrian and bicycle users, and enhanced streetscaping that provides high quality public space within street rights-of-way.
 Section 9.1 of this Plan provides additional direction on streetscaping and street design.

-- 4.2.1.26.
+- 4.2.1.29.
 That the primary consideration for enhancements to the street network are to support transit and rapid transit, cycling, walking and other alternatives to automobile use.
-All new streets and the redesign of existing streets shall have a balanced right-of-way that supports the needs of pedestrians, cyclists, transit vehicles and automobiles. - 4.2.1.27.
+All new streets and the redesign of existing streets should be designed to have a balanced right-of-way that supports the needs of pedestrians, cyclists, transit vehicles and automobiles. - 4.2.1.30.
 To consider reducing the number of lanes or curb-to-curb width of streets, especially where such reductions provide opportunities to enhance the pedestrian and bicycle network.
-The long term right-of-way widths for major streets are shown on Schedule 9. - 4.2.1.28.
-To consider the natural heritage policies of this Plan, located in Chapter 3, when planning for transportation facilities and to address all policies of this Plan in the construction and reconstruction of streets, transit infrastructure, sidewalks and pathways. - 4.2.1.29.
-To ensure that street system improvements are co-ordinated with Block Plan and Plan of Subdivision approvals so that adequate street system capacity is in place, particularly on the arterial, and collector street networks including mid-block crossings of 400-series highways and rail corridors, to accommodate the projected traffic volumes concurrent with the development of the block. - 4.2.1.30.
+The long term right-of-way widths for major streets are shown on Schedule 9. - 4.2.1.31.
+To consider the natural heritage policies of this Plan, located in Chapter 3, when planning for transportation facilities and to address all policies of this Plan in the construction and reconstruction of streets, transit infrastructure, sidewalks and pathways. - 4.2.1.32.
+To co-ordinate street system improvements with Block Plan and Plan of Subdivision approvals so that adequate street system capacity is in place, particularly on the arterial, and collector street networks including mid-block crossings of 400-series highways and rail corridors, to accommodate the projected traffic volumes concurrent with the development of the block. - 4.2.1.33.
 To consider streetscaping, cycling facilities and public art initiatives in the development of the capital plans for public streets and leverage funding of such initiatives through the fostering of partnerships.